xXsteinXx/chara-analysis_at/index.md

 # Introduction

 The goal of this site is to create, explain, and analyze how a pre-trained, text-generation model like GPT-2 can be used as a supplemental tool for character analysis in literature or other media.
 In this case, creating two separate fine-tuned models using the first and last season’s transcripts of the Cartoon Network series, _Adventure Time_.
 Each fine-tuned model will be prompted with the same prompts to compare and contrast the characterization of the main character of the series, Finn the Human, from the first vs. last season.
 The goal is to showcase possible small use cases for text-generative AI, while critiquing the models, training, and use of gen-AI as a whole.
 This work is not a way to make a “creative” generative AI.
 This a small, specific use case and would serve poorly as the main tool of character analysis.
+For further research into the merits of specifically trained models vs bigger-is-better training methods, see [Varoquaux et. al](https://dl.acm.org/doi/10.1145/3715275.3732006).

+All generated files, including models, datasets, and outputs, are available [here](https://github.com/xXsteinXx/chara-analysis_at/tree/master/author_files).

 # What is Adventure Time